function61/turbobob/README.md

   build & CI environment.
 What's built on dev (`$ bob build`) is exactly the same or as close as possible (`$ bob build --uncommitted`) as to what will end up running in production.

 - No vendor lock-in for a CI system.
-Bob can seamlessly build projects on your laptop, Jenkins, Travis, GitLab etc. CI needs to only provide the working directory and Docker - everything else like uploading artefacts to S3, Bintray etc. should be a build container concern to provide full independence.
+Bob can seamlessly build projects on your laptop, GitHub actions, Jenkins, GitLab etc. CI needs to only provide the working directory and Docker - everything else like uploading artefacts to S3, Bintray etc. should be a build container concern to provide full independence.